Breast Augmentation

 Dr Dower will discuss specific recovery information with you personally, but generally, most patients require at least one week of healing time after the procedure.

 Light activities can typically be resumed after a few days.
-Immediately after the procedure, you may experience some degree of bruising or swelling; this is to be expected, and any discomfort can be alleviated with pain medication.
+Immediately after the procedure, you may experience some degree of bruising or swelling.
+This is to be expected, and any discomfort can be alleviated with pain medication.
 We recommend you abstain from aerobic exercise for a few weeks while your body heals.

 Results of a Breast Augmentation